alperkan1/Dublin-Airport-Plane-Spotters/README.md

 ### ix.
 404 Page

-- If a link does not wrk you will end on this page.
+- If a link does not work you will be directed to this page.

 <details><summary>404</summary>
 <img src="documents/pageimages/404.JPG">